Release Notes

 Cost & Transparency

-Every API call is now tracked via LangSmith, enabling:
+Every API call is also tracked via LangSmith, enabling:

 - Cost analysis broken down by document or time period